All Products

 Document Center

-Function Compute provides various storage types, including Apsara File Storage NAS (NAS), Object Storage Service (OSS), temporary hard disks, and layers, to store and access files.
-This topic describes the scenarios and differences of the storage types supported by Function Compute.
+Function Compute provides various storage types, such as File Storage NAS, Object Storage Service (OSS), temporary disks, and layers, to store and access files.
+This topic describes the use cases for and differences between the storage types that Function Compute supports.

 Selection analysis